DigitPaint/ruby/README.md

     hash = { :one => 1, :two => 2, :three => 3 }
     ```

-* Use multi-line hashes when it makes the code more readable, and use
+* Use multi-line hashes when it makes the code more readable, and never use
-  trailing commas to ensure that parameter changes don't cause
-  extraneous diff lines when the logic has not otherwise changed.
+  trailing commas.

     ```ruby
     hash = {